MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-entities-portal.md

 ### Schema

-From the **Schema** area select from the following table components to open the area where you can view, open, existing components or create a new one.
+From the **Schema** area select from the following table components to open the area where you can view and open existing components or create a new one.

 - Columns.
 More information: [Create and edit columns](create-edit-fields.md)
 - Relationships.
 See [Create and edit relationships between tables](create-edit-entity-relationships.md)